-A Quaker scientist, affirms that science and Quakerism have more in common than science with other avenues of religious expression. he wider recognition of the commonalities could encourage both inner and outer peace.
+A Quaker scientist affirms that science and Quakerism not only have more in common than does science with other avenues of religious expression, but that wider recognition of the commonalities could encourage both inner and outer peace.

 About the Author(s)